Byont-Ventures/hackathon/Backend-Challenges.md

 🎉🎉🎉 **You have completed the Backend Coding Challenges!!!** 🎉🎉🎉

 **Next up:** Stretch challenges.
-During the workshop, we will be supplying you with a non-exhaustive list of stretch-challenges that you can work on to refine your skills from here on, or work on an idea of your own.
+During the workshop, we will be supplying you with a non-exhaustive list of stretch challenges that you can work on to refine your skills from here on, or work on an idea of your own.